silizium/ImperialMarch/README.md

 # ImperialMarch
-Imperial March as a bit test for Teensy 3.1
+Imperial March Arduino sketch as a beep test for Teensy 3.1

 A small tone example to play the demo from http://www.instructables.com/id/How-to-easily-play-music-with-buzzer-on-arduino-Th/